 The VMC is embedded in the heart of a major regional industrial area and transportation network.
-Highway 407 bounds the southern edge and Highway 400 bounds the western edge of the VMC.
+Highway 407 bounds the southern edge and Highway 400 bounds the western edge.
 A planned Primary Intensification area is located on the west side of Highway 400.
-The Concord West community is located to the east of the VMC, separated by the MacMillan Rail Yard and employment lands.
-The lands east of Jane Street are made up of small, individually owned properties with low-scale manufacturing and industrial service uses.
+The Concord West community is located eastwards of the VMC, separated by the MacMillan Rail Yard and employment lands.

-Figure 2.4: Aerial Photo of Surrouning Land Uses
+Figure 2.4: Aerial Photo of Surrounding Land Uses